dFineZ/DFNZ_MARKETPLACE/README.md

 Installation:
 1. Make sure all depencies are started before this script
 2. Edit the Config for your uses
-3. You are ready to go!
+3. Insert the insert.sql in your db

 Depencies:
 1. https://github.com/overextended/oxmysql